mongodb/specifications/source/server-selection/server-selection-tests.rst

 Additionally, drivers SHOULD ensure that their implementations reject negative RTT values.

-Lastly, drivers SHOULD ensure that average RTT for a given ServerDescription is reset to 0 if that server is disconnected (ie a network error occurs during an ``ismaster`` call).
+Lastly, drivers SHOULD ensure that average RTT for a given ServerDescription is reset to 0 if that server is disconnected (ie a network error occurs during a ``hello`` or legacy hello call).
 Upon reconnect, the first new RTT value should become the average RTT for this server.

 The RTT tests are intentionally simplified to test the implementation of the EWMA algorithm without imposing any additional conditions on drivers that might